SymbolNotFound/ts-gdl/README.md

-# ts-gel
+# ts-gdl

-TypeScript implementation of GEL (Goal Expression Language) and the building block grammars that support it.
+TypeScript implementation of GDL (Games Description Language) and the building block grammars that support it.

 This is still a work in progress, check back soon!